 This is not an exhaustive list of what may be considered and no one factor is conclusive.

-The law also recognises that couples may reconcile during the course of their separation.
+The law also recognises that couples may reconcile during the course of their separation which was intended for divorce.
 If this reconciliation lasts less than three months, the length of the separation prior to and after the reconciliation will contribute to the 12-month separation requirement.
 However, if the reconciliation lasts longer than three months, the court will consider the period of your separation to be reset.

 Short term marriages – two years or less